-We expect trends in the passenger car markets in the individual regions to be mixed in 2016.
+We expect trends in the passenger car markets in the individual regions to be mixed in 2017.
 Overall, growth in global demand for new vehicles will probably be slower than in the reporting period.
-We anticipate that the demand volume in Western Europe and the Germany passenger car market will be in line with the previous year.
-In the Central and Eastern European markets, demand for passenger cars is estimated to be under the weak prior-year figure.
-In North America, we expect last year’s positive trend to continue at a slightly weaker pace.
+We anticipate that sales volume in Western Europe and the German passenger car market will be slightly lower than in the previous year.
+In the Central and Eastern European markets, demand for passenger cars should exceed the weak prior-year figure.
+We expect that the market volume for passenger cars and light commercial vehicles (up to 6.35 tonnes) in North America in 2017 will be a little lower than the prior-year figure.
+On the South American market for passenger cars and light commercial vehicles, overall demand is expected to rise slightly compared with the previous year.
+The passenger car markets in the Asia-Pacific region look set to continue their growth trajectory at a slightly weaker pace.

-In the markets for mid-sized and heavy trucks that are relevant for the Volkswagen Group, new registrations in 2016 are set to drop slightly below the prior-year level, while new registrations of buses in the relevant markets will probably be noticeably lower than in the previous year.
+In the markets for mid-sized and heavy trucks that are relevant for the Volkswagen Group, new registrations in 2017 are set to rise slightly above the prior-year level, while a moderate year-on-year increase is expected in new registrations of buses in the relevant markets.

-The Volkswagen Group is well positioned to deal with the mixed developments in the global automotive markets.
+The Volkswagen Group is well positioned to deal with the mixed developments in automotive markets around the world.
 Our broad, selectively expanded product range featuring the latest generation of engines as well as a variety of alternative drives puts us in a good position globally compared with our competitors.
-The Group’s strengths include in particular its unique brand portfolio, its steadily growing presence in all major world markets and its wide selection of financial services.
-Our range of models spans from motorcycles through compact, sports and luxury cars to heavy trucks and buses, and covers almost all segments.
-The Volkswagen Group’s brands will press ahead with their product initiative in 2016, modernizing and expanding their offering by introducing new models.
-Our goal is to offer all customers the mobility and innovations they need, sustainably strengthening our competitive position in the process.
+The Group’s further strengths include in particular its unique brand portfolio, its steadily growing presence in all major world markets and its wide selection of financial services.
+Our range of models covers almost all key segments, with offerings from small cars to super sports cars in the passenger car segment, and from pickups to heavy trucks and buses in the commercial vehicles segment, as well as motorcycles.
+The Volkswagen Group brands will further optimize their vehicle and drivetrain portfolio in 2017 to concentrate on the most attractive and fastest-growing market segments.

 The Board of Management